-*The Linda G. Wright Award for Excellence in Library Service is an individual achievement award which recognizes a Kanawha County Public Library staff member who has contributed to outstanding customer service as well as showing exceptional leadership, initiative, and willingness to share his/her skills with others in the organization during the past year.
-KCPL is dedicated to providing excellent public service in a community where learning and reading are revered and being well informed is valued.
+*The Linda G. Wright Award for Excellence in Library Service is an individual achievement award which recognizes a Kanawha County Public Library staff member who has contributed to outstanding customer service, as well as showing exceptional leadership, initiative and willingness to share their skills with others in the organization during the past year.
+KCPL is dedicated to providing excellent public service in a community where learning and reading are revered and being well-informed is valued.

 Previous Award Winners

 - 2019 – Nina Bess